 OK, I’m calling it… the best massage place I have been to in Sydney has to be Magic Massage, in Chatswood Westfield.
 I know those massage parlours in a shopping centre always look a bit on the dodge side but this one is incredible.
 I’ve been there four times and every time it has been amazing!!
 A must visit and for $35 for 30 minutes, you can’t go wrong.

-#9 Chinese Teahouse, Surrey Hills
+#9 Chinese Teahouse, Surry Hills

-A proper little gem of a place we found recently was Zensation, an incredible tea house in Surrey Hills.
+A proper little gem of a place we found recently was Zensation, an incredible tea house in Surry Hills.
 We spent a good few hours there just trying loads of different green teas.
 They also serve food as well like dumplings.
 This is a must visit and a great way to spend a Sunday.
 Just don’t drink too much tea as you’ll be buzzing all night from the caffeine!

 #10 Sunday roast